canonical/temporal-k8s-operator/CONTRIBUTING.md

 ### db:pgsql and visibility:pgsql

 The charm supports Temporal server backed by PostgreSQL databases.
-The application needs to be related to *postgresql-k8s* twice: once using the *db* relation and once using the *visibility* one).
-The usual events are handled by the charm (*database_relation_joined*, *master_changed*).
+The application needs to be related to _postgresql-k8s_ twice: once using the _db_ relation and once using the _visibility_ one).
+The usual events are handled by the charm (_database_created_, _endpoints_changed_).

-One caveat is that the server cannot be started until the schemas for both databases are initialized by the *temporal-admin-k8s* application, which provides the Temporal admin tools (see below).
+One caveat is that the server cannot be started until the schemas for both databases are initialized by the _temporal-admin-k8s_ application, which provides the Temporal admin tools (see below).

 ### admin:temporal

 In order to be able to initialize the related PostgreSQL database schema, admin tools are required.
-These are provided through a relation to the *temporal-admin-k8s* application.
+These are provided through a relation to the _temporal-admin-k8s_ application.
 The relation works like this:

 - the two applications are related;
-- once *temporal-k8s* receives db connection info from *postgresql-k8s*, this info is sent to *temporal-admin-k8s*;
+- once _temporal-k8s_ receives db connection info from _postgresql-k8s_, this info is sent to _temporal-admin-k8s_;
-- the admin app uses the provided db connection info (for both *db* and *visibility* connections) to initialize the databases;
+- the admin app uses the provided db connection info (for both _db_ and _visibility_ connections) to initialize the databases;
-- when done, the admin app sends a message to *temporal-k8s* reporting that the schema is ready, and that therefore the server can be started.
+- when done, the admin app sends a message to _temporal-k8s_ reporting that the schema is ready, and that therefore the server can be started.

 On the **API**, the flow described above can be handled in a very simple way while initializing the charm:

 ```Python
 def __init__(self, *args):
     super().__init__(*args)